List of Primetime Emmy Awards received by Netflix: Supporting Actor/Actress

 Michael Kelly and Ben Mendelsohn were nominated in the category in 2015.
 In 2016, both Kelly and Mendelsohn received nominations, with Mendelsohn winning the award.
 In 2017, John Lithgow won for his role as Winston Churchill in The Crown.
 Michael Kelly and David Harbour were nominated.
 During the 2018 ceremony, Matt Smith received his first Emmy nomination for the second season of The Crown.
 In addition, David Harbor was nominated for the second season of Stranger Things.
 In 2019, Michael Kelly was nominated for the final season of House of Cards.
 For his role in The Crown, Tobias Menzies, won the award in 2021.
 Both Park Hae-soo and O Yeong-su received their first nominations in 2022 for Squid Game.
+In 2024, Jonathan Pryce received a nomination for his role as Prince Philip, Duke of Edinburgh in the final season of The Crown.